Child Care Facilities and Schools

 Given the importance of reducing exposure to lead at schools and child care facilities, explicit attention should be given to them in developing LSL replacement initiatives.
 A useful resource is the U.S. Department of Education’s “Find a School” search tool.
 You may also want to connect with local Child Care Resource and Referral agencies to identify locations of child care programs for inventorying and prioritizing purposes.

-EPA’s 3Ts for Reducing Lead in Drinking Water in Schools is a helpful resource that provides an approach for schools to address lead in drinking water.
+EPA’s 3Ts for Reducing Lead in Drinking Water Toolkit is a helpful resource that provides an approach for schools to address lead in drinking water.
 Lead in a school drinking water system could be coming from lead solder, brass fixtures, brass piping, a brass service line, or a lead service line.
 Smaller school buildings are more likely to have a lead service line than larger school buildings.
 The 3Ts for Reducing Lead in Drinking Water in Schools document can help a school diagnose where the lead might be coming from.